Whitetail Deer In Maryland

 - First, contact the Governor.
 Request that Maryland’s DNR include in their Deer Management Plan a section providing for implementation of alternative procedures to prevent our deer from reproducing.
 Federal EPA approval for GonaCon, a vaccine that interrupts deer reproductive cycles is effective and should be approved very soon.
 But we MUST get Maryland’s DNR on-board to make this happen here!

-- Second, join MVFA if you have not done so already.
-Politics plays a key role in Maryland’s management of whitetail deer in Maryland.
+- Second, join Maryland Votes for Animals, Inc. Politics plays a key role in Maryland’s management of whitetail deer in Maryland.
 We need to work together providing a voice for the animals in the Maryland General Assembly.
 We are dedicated to electing those who will support animal protection causes.
 Without you, our deer have no voice.

 - Finally, contribute.
 We have zero paid staff, so every penny you give goes to support our goal of passing humane legislation and protecting Maryland animals.